sinatra/mustermann/mustermann-everything/README.md

-# The Amazing Superman - Everything Edition
+# The Amazing Mustermann - Everything Edition

 This is a meta gem that depends on all official mustermann gems.